 If you have a complaint about your personal data or any related matter, please contact us on 046-9021395, or contact a member of staff in any of our branches.
 If corrections are required, our staff will prioritise and attempt to make these as quickly as possible.
-You may also make a complaint to the Data Protection Officer (see page 2 for contact details).
+If issues are not suitably, promptly, or satisfactorily addressed, you may also make a complaint to the Data Protection Officer (see page 3 for contact details).
 Any complaint you make to us will be investigated as fully as possible.
 Please provide as much information as you can to help us quickly and satisfactorily resolve your complaint.
-You may also contact the Office of the Data Protection Commissioner via their web-site www.dataprotection.ie, by email at info@dataprotection.ie, or by post at: Office of the Data Protection Commissioner, Canal House, Station Road, Portarlington, R32 AP23, Co.
+You may also contact the Office of the Data Protection Commission via their web-site www.dataprotection.ie, by email at info@dataprotection.ie, or by post at: Office of the Data Protection Commissioner, Canal House, Station Road, Portarlington, R32 AP23, Co.
 Laois.